-Network Architecture.
-The architecture of the network is the same as in the Simulation 1 (see Figure 3).
+Network architecture.
+The architecture of the network was the same as in Simulation 1 (see Figure 3).

-Training Procedure.
-The only major change in the training procedure from Simulation 1 is that, as described above, the values used to scale the error derivatives computed by back-propagation are proportional to the actual frequencies of occurrence of the words (Kucera & Francis, 1967) rather than to a logarithmic compression of their frequencies.
-Following SM89, the 82 words in the training corpus that are not listed in Kuçera and Francis (1967) were assigned a frequency of 2, and all others were assigned their listed frequency plus 2.
-These values were then divided by the highest value in the corpus (69973 for THE) to generate the scaling values used during training.
-Thus, the weight changes produced by the word THE are unscaled (i.e., scaling value of 1.0).
-For comparison, AND, the word with the next highest frequency (28860 occurrences per million), has a value of 0.412.
-By contrast, the relative frequencies of most other words is extremely low.
-The mean scaling value across the entire training corpus is 0.0020, while the median value is 0.00015.
-Taraban and McClelland's (1987) high-frequency exception words have an average value of 0.014 while the low-frequency exception words average 0.00036.
-Words not in the Kuçera and Francis (1967) list have a value just under 3×10^{-5} .
+Training procedure.
+The only major change in the training procedure from Simulation 1 was that, as described above, the values used to scale the error derivatives computed by back-propagation were proportional to the actual frequencies of occurrence of the words (Kuçera & Francis, 1967) rather than to a logarithmic compression of their frequencies.
+Following SM89 we assigned the 82 words in the training corpus that are not listed in Kuçera and Francis (1967) a frequency of 2, and all others, their listed frequency plus 2.
+We then divided these values by the highest value in the corpus (69,973 for THE) to generate the scaling values used during training.
+Thus, the weight changes produced by the word THE were unscaled (i.e., scaling value of 1.0).
+For comparison, AND, the word with the next highest frequency (28,860 occurrences per million), had a value of 0.412.
+By contrast, the relative frequencies of most other words were extremely low.
+The mean scaling value across the entire training corpus was 0.0020 and the median value was 0.00015.
+Taraban and McClelland's (1987) high-frequency exception words had an average value of 0.014, and their low-frequency exception words averaged 0.00036.
+Words not in the Kuçera and Francis (1967) list had a value just under 0.00003.

-In addition, two parameters of the training procedure were modified to compensate for the changes in word frequencies.
-First, the global learning rate, ε in Equation 5, was increased from 0.001 to 0.05, to compensate for the fact that the summed frequency for the entire training corpus is reduced from 683.4 to 6.05 when using actual rather than logarithmic frequencies.
-Second, the slight tendency for weights to decay towards zero was removed, to prevent the very small weight changes induced by low-frequency words (due to their very small scaling factors) from being overcome by the tendency of weights to shrink towards zero.
+In addition, we modified two parameters of the training procedure to compensate for the changes in word frequencies.
+First, the global learning rate, $\epsilon$ in Equation 5, was increased from 0.001 to 0.05 to compensate for the fact that the summed frequency for the entire training corpus was reduced from 683.4 to 6.05 because actual rather than logarithmic frequencies were used.
+Second, we removed the slight tendency for weights to decay toward zero to prevent the very small weight changes induced by low-frequency words (due to their very small scaling factors) from being overcome by the tendency of weights to shrink toward zero.

-Other than for these modifications, the network was trained in exactly the same way as in Simulation 1.
-Testing Procedure.
-The procedure for testing the network's procedure on words and nonwords is the same as in Simulation 1.
+Other than for these modifications, the network was trained in the same way it was in Simulation 1.

+Testing procedure.
+The procedure for testing the network's procedure on words and nonwords was the same as in Simulation 1.